PicoCreator/2nd-brain/A - TechTalkCTO/P - Introducing Series/AI in Q42022/Introducing AI, and how it dreams in 2022.md

 ![Example of a living room, generated with the previous prompt with both chatGPT and midjourney combined](./tweet-citation/ai-art-gen-rooms.jpg)

-Or write buisness plans for a website
+Or write business plans for a website

 ![[chat-gpt-turbo-tax.jpg]]